SAINATH0224/Non-Acedamic-Issue-Tracker/README.md

-Here’s an enhanced and polished version of your `README.md` file for the **Tracker Dashboard** project, suitable for professional use on GitHub.
-It includes improved formatting, clearer descriptions, additional setup guidance, and SEO-friendly structure:

----

 # 🎯 Tracker Dashboard

 A sleek and modern **admin dashboard** for ticket tracking and management, developed using **HTML**, **Tailwind CSS**, and **JavaScript**.
 Designed for usability and responsiveness, this static dashboard provides a strong foundation for building scalable ticket management systems.